 and many others who did not know how to sign their names.

 This is Esther Gardner, my g-g-g grandmother, wife of Amable Ouellet.
 They too lived up the St John River near the Black River in what was the Castonguay settlement.
-The couple were not married by a Catholic priest, but rather in the Chalmers Presbyterian Church in Quebec City (on 24 Jun 1835).
+The couple were not married by a Catholic priest, but rather by a traveling minister from the Chalmers Presbyterian Church in Quebec City (on 24 Jun 1835).
 Nevertheless, between September 1845 and February 1857 four of their children were baptized; the last was on February 14, 1857, the same day that three of the Mullins-Diamond children were baptized.
 Again, nothing is known about why Esther converted and why she did so at this time.
 (This act is located following burial number 12 -- S12 -- in 1858.)
 Interestingly, though her parents were both Protestant, Esther herself had been baptized by the priest at St.George church in Cacouna, Québec, shortly after her birth.

 Salomon Wiles, 6 Jun 1858

 Acte d'abjuration de Joseph Salomon Wiles

 Le six Juin mil huit cent cinquante huit, dans l'Eglise de Ste Luce, en présence d'une nombreuse assemblée, réunie pour la Sainte Messe du Dimanche et la procession du Saint sacrement, moi prêtre curé soussigné, j'ai reçu la profession de foi de Joseph Salomon Wiles, agé de vingt trois ans, fils majeur de Joseph Wiles et de Rebecca Word de St. François.
 Je l'ai aussi absout de l'hérésie et lui ai donné le baptême sous condition, en présence de Thomas Roy dit Desjardins, de Nathalie Nadeau, et de toute l'assemblée susdite.
 Henri Dionne, ptre.